How-to Poetry

 When you update the version of certain dependencies, you can update you poetry

-environment by doing poetry install
+environment by doing poetry install.

-poetry add <name_of_dependency>
+poetry add <name_of_dependency>.

 Once you’re all set up, you can run some commands inside your virtual

 environment.
-For instance, to run ipython
+For instance, to run ipython, you would do

 poetry run ipython